zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosjobs/README.md

     /**
      * Example on how to call JobGet getByOwner method.
-     * The getByOwner method is given an owner value to use retrieve a list of its available jobs.
+     * The getByOwner method is given an owner value to use to retrieve a list of its available jobs.
      *
      * @param owner owner value
      * @author Frank Giordano